peng-hui/ASE21-MdPerfFuzz-Artifact/README.md

 ## Run

-### Instrumentation
+### Instrument a Markdown compiler
-When you build the testing Markdown compiler, use our customized compilers for the instrumentation.
+You shall use our customized compilers to build the testing Markdown compiler for instrumentation purposes.

 - `src/afl-gcc` and `src/afl-g++`.
-- `src/afl-clang` and `src/afl-clang++`
+- `src/afl-clang` and `src/afl-clang++`.

 For example, to instrument [cmark](https://github.com/commonmark/cmark), we have modified the Makefile of cmark to use `src/afl-clang` for the compilation.